Virginia Tech® home

 • Control rooms or restricted access areas

-• Guarding (ex. machinery guards, fall protection/guardrail systems/parapet walls on roofs)
+• Fall protection/guardrail systems/parapet walls on roofs

 • Barriers/shielding (ex. welding shields, plastic for P-32 radiation sources)